Fairness Concepts for Indivisible Items with Externalities: Introduction

+For allocation problems under externalities, envy-freeness needs to be carefully extended.
+When we consider fair allocation of goods without externalities, if agent $i$ envies agent $j$'s assignment, then removing any item from agent $j$'s bundle decreases the envy.
+However, this no longer holds when externalities exist.
+For instance, assume that agent $i$ receives value $5$ when item $a$ is assigned to agent $i$ and receives value $10$ when $a$ is assigned to agent $j$.
+In that case, it is unclear that removing item $a$ from $j$'s bundle decreases $i$'s ``envy'' towards $j$, since $i$ actually derives more utility when the item is allocated to $j$ than when it is allocated to $i$ herself.
+This issue becomes more complicated when both positive and negative externalities are allowed.

+Another widely studied fairness concept under additive valuations is \emph{proportionality}, which requires each agent to receive at least $1/n$ of the value that she has for the set of all items, where $n$ denotes the number of agents. \citet{CFS17a} proposed a variant of proportionality for a more general \emph{public decision making} problem than allocation of indivisible items under externalities.
+They showed that their concept is guaranteed to be feasible under positive valuations.
+However, this guarantee ceases to hold when negative valuations are also allowed.

+We summarize our contributions as follows.
+First, we define the concepts of EF1 and EFX under externalities that still coincide with previous definitions for goods and chores when externalities do not exist.
+Note that our new concepts work for both positive and negative externalities.

-Second, when there are only two agents, we can compute an EFX allocation in time $O(m \log m)$ where $m$ is the number of items, and compute an EF1 allocation in linear time.
+Second, we show how to compute an EFX allocation between two agents in time $O(m \log m)$, where $m$ denotes the number of items, and how to compute an EF1 allocation between two agents in time linear in $m$.

-Third, we show that the set of EFX allocations among three agents could be empty in general.
-For three agents under binary values and a `no-chore' assumption, we show that an EF1 allocation always exists by proposing a new algorithm that computes such an allocation in polynomial time.
+Third, we show that the set of EFX allocations among three agents could be empty.
+Under binary values and a ``no-chore'' assumption, we show that an EF1 allocation always exists among three agents by proposing a new algorithm that computes such an allocation in polynomial time.

-Fourth, we consider a more general `public decision making' model, which captures fair division under externalities, and propose a polynomial-time algorithm `max-min round robin' that computes an allocation satisfying general fair share up to one item (GFS1).
+Fourth, we propose a new fairness concept called \emph{general fair share (GFS)} based on proportionality.
+We present a polynomial-time algorithm that computes an allocation satisfying general fair share up to one item (GFS1) for the more general public decision making model where both positive and negative valuations are allowed.

+Finally, we present a taxonomy of fairness definitions including both existing and newly proposed concepts.